 This post shows students and new users the steps to create and use a guest account in Windows 11.
-Earlier versions of Windows (before Windows 10) used to come with a guest account that allows temporary access to users.
+Earlier versions of Windows (before Windows 10) used to come with a guest account that allowed temporary access to users.

 The guest account had limited access – allowing them to perform basic tasks like browsing the web without permission to install or changes the system in any way.
 Once Windows reboots, the data created in the guest account during the session are automatically erased or deleted.

-Windows 11 doesn’t have a useful guest account anymore.
+Windows 11 doesn’t have a helpful guest account anymore.
 However, you can create a local account with limited rights to serve as a guest account – allowing users to sign in with that account without making any meaningful changes to the system.

-A local account can install apps and make some basic changes, but it won’t affect other user profiles.
+A local account can install apps and make basic changes, but it won’t affect other user profiles.
 All changes made within the guest account sessions are restricted to the account.

 Below is how to create a local account in Windows 11 to serve as a guest account.

 How to enable a guest account in Windows 11